 Establish this plant in cool weather.
 Before planting, dig a hole two to three times as wide and only as deep as the rootball.
 Consider the mature size of the chosen cultivar, as Chinese holly can grow anywhere from eight to 15 feet wide.
 The wider the hole, the better.

 Once Chinese holly has been planted properly, it is exceptionally beautiful and also very adaptable.
-The plants crave only occasional deep watering if the weather is extremely dry but generally prove to be both resistant to drought and heat.
+When established, the plants crave only occasional deep watering if the weather is extremely dry but generally prove to be both resistant to drought and heat.
 Young plants do need additional water until established.

 The plant is toxic to humans, and toxic to pets.